Does Carhartt Shrink? The Truth About Carhartt Durability

 Carhartt Force (Moisture-Wicking Polyester)

-Carhartt Force is Carhartt’s performance fabric line — a synthetic blend built around polyester fiber.
+Carhartt Force is a synthetic performance fabric built around polyester fiber.
 Polyester is fundamentally different from cotton in its shrinkage behavior.
-Where cotton fibers are cellulose-based and contract when exposed to heat and moisture, polyester is a plastic-based fiber with excellent dimensional stability.
+Cotton fibers are cellulose-based and contract when exposed to heat and moisture.
+Polyester is a plastic-based fiber with excellent dimensional stability.
 Under normal wash and dry conditions, polyester does not shrink in any meaningful way.

 - Carhartt Force shrinkage risk: Very low — polyester is inherently dimensionally stable